 \subsection{Uncertainty-aware Mixed-variable ML}

-Gaussian processes (GPs) \cite{gpml-book} are often the preferred choice of the uncertainty-aware ML models in BO applications, owing to their principled uncertainty quantification and modeling flexibility.
-GPs specify a prior over a space of functions such that any finite collection of function values $\boldsymbol{y}=\{y_1,\dots,y_n\}$ follows a joint Gaussian distribution.
-As such, GPs are fully characterized by a mean function, which captures a global trend, and a covariance function, which captures the extent of similarity between two observations as a function of the corresponding design points.
-GPs offer principled uncertainty quantification by providing not only point estimates but also predictive distributions for the properties of unseen data points.
-This ability to quantify model uncertainty is crucial in BO applications, particularly in driving exploration.
+Gaussian processes (GPs) \cite{gpml-book} are often the preferred choice of the uncertainty-aware ML models in BO applications, owing to their principled uncertainty quantification (UQ) and modeling flexibility.
+GPs specify a prior that objective values $\boldsymbol{y}=\{y_1,\dots,y_n\}$ follow a joint Gaussian distribution.
+As such, GPs are fully characterized by a mean function, which captures a global trend, and a covariance function, which captures the similarity between two observations as a function of the design variables.
+GPs quantify uncertainty by predicting not just point estimates but distributions for unseen datapoints.
+This UQ capability is crucial in BO applications, particularly in driving exploration.

-Despite their advantages, GPs face issues in modeling mixed-variable design spaces that we often encounter in materials design scenarios.
-Traditionally, GP models have been developed for numerical inputs alone.
-Standard GP covariance functions, which are based on distances in the design space, cannot be directly applied to categorical predictors as there is no inherent distance metric in the categorical space.
+Despite their advantages, GPs face challenges in modeling mixed-variable design spaces often encountered in materials design scenarios.
+Standard GP covariance functions based on distances in the design space cannot be directly applied to categorical predictors, as there is no inherent distance metric in the categorical space.
 To overcome this challenge and extend the capabilities of the GP models to mixed-variable scenarios, we have developed the latent-variable Gaussian process (LVGP) model \cite{zhang-lvgp-20}.
-The LVGP method maps each level of a categorical variable $t$ onto a low-dimensional numerical latent variable (LV) space, as illustrated in Figure \ref{fig:lvgp-var}a.
-The LV values for each level are parameters to be estimated from data along with any other GP hyperparameters.
-The LV values quantify the relative distances between the different levels, and hence can be used with standard GP kernel functions.
+LVGP maps each level of a categorical variable $t$ onto a low-dimensional numerical latent variable (LV) space, as illustrated in Figure \ref{fig:lvgp-var}a.
+The LV values for each level are estimated from data along with other GP hyperparameters.
+They quantify the relative distances between the different levels and can be used with standard GP kernel functions.